Bronx Park East station

 The Bronx Park East station is a local station on the IRT White Plains Road Line of the New York City Subway.
-Located in the Bronx on Birchall Avenue at Sagamore Street, it is served by the 2 train at all times and by the 5 train during rush hours in the peak direction.
+Located on Birchall Avenue at Sagamore Street in the Van Nest and Pelham Parkway neighborhoods of the Bronx, it is served by the 2 train at all times and by the 5 train during rush hours in the peak direction.

 History

 This station was built under the Dual Contracts.
 It opened on March 3, 1917, as part of an extension of the IRT White Plains Road Line from East 177th Street–East Tremont Avenue to East 219th Street–White Plains Road, providing the Bronx communities of Williamsbridge and Wakefield with access to rapid transit service.
 Service on the new portion of the line was operated as a four-car shuttle from 177th Street due to the power conditions at the time.
 The city government took over the IRT's operations on June 12, 1940.

 It was renovated in 2007 at a cost of $12.92 million.